 Visiting the Louvre museum is a must for anybody traveling to Paris, it is the biggest museum in the world, and the most visited as well.
-Although the most famous Louvre artwork is our one and only Mona Lisa, the museum houses amazing pieces, among them paintings and sculptures, with a heavy historical value that you definitely must see at the Louvre.
+Although the most famous Louvre museum artwork is our one and only Mona Lisa, the museum houses amazing pieces, among them paintings and sculptures, with a heavy historical value that you definitely must see at the Louvre.

 If you have time, do visit it room by room, as there are amazing artworks that are not mentioned in this list of top things to see at the Louvre that can end up being more interesting for you than the Louvre masterpieces listed here.

 But if you have just a few hours to visit it, don’t worry, I just broke down a list of Louvre highlights for you, covering the most important Louvre artworks to see, including Louvre museum famous statues, famous paintings.

 Louvre Museum: 20 Must See Artworks

-- 1 What to See at the Louvre Museum: 20 Must See Artworks
+- 1 Louvre Museum: 20 Must See Artworks

 - 1.1 History of the Louvre Museum